 As a young woman who smokes her fair share of weed, I can’t help but feel concerned about the purported risks associated with cannabis consumption — especially when it comes to female reproductive health concerns.

-With a steady increase in the number of jurisdictions around the world moving towards legalizing the consumption of cannabis, new questions concerning the effect the drug has on health and fertility are beginning to arise.
+Of course, there are numerous ways of indulging in cannabis without actually puffing it.
+For instance, THC gummies are legal to purchase online, making them increasingly popular.
+With a steady increase in products available and jurisdictions around the world moving towards legalizing the consumption of cannabis, new questions concerning the effect the drug has on health and fertility are beginning to arise.

-While often touted as a cure-all for practically everything, be it chronic pain, insomnia or even certain varieties of cancer, cannabis is perhaps not quite as innocuous or benign as some would have you believe.
+While cannabis and cannabinoid products like these delta 8 THC edibles are often touted as a cure-all for practically everything, be it chronic pain, insomnia or even certain varieties of cancer, they are perhaps not quite as innocuous or benign as some would have you believe.

 Of course, one of the primary reasons why there’s still any question at all with respect to cannabis and its impact on health is due to the lack of serious scientific research conducted on the drug to date, this being one of the more negative consequence of it’s prohibition over the last century.